 What is the problem you are trying to solve?
-ASK What are the criteria (requirements for success)?
-What are the constraints (limitations like time or materials)?
+What are the criteria (requirements for success)?
+ASK What are the constraints (limitations like time or materials)?
 Brainstorm possible solutions.
-Consider the ways you could filter out varying sizes and types of Brainstorm possible solutions.
-Consider the ways you could inter out varying sizes and types of contaminants.
+Consider the ways you could filter out varying sizes and types of contaminants.
 IMAGINE